Wbaguette/monkey-interpreter/README.md

   let sorted_foo = sort(foo);
 </pre>

-I still need to think of a reasonable ordering scheme for Monkey's objects, as elements in a Monkey array can be of different type.
+I still need to think of a reasonable ordering scheme for Monkey's objects, as elements in a Monkey array can be of a different type.
 For example, how does one sort a function definition?
-In Monkey a function definition can be an element in an array and therefore needs an ordering.
+In Monkey a function definition can be an element in an array and therefore needs a way to order itself.

 As for other features, I am sure ideas will pop into my head and I will attempt to implement them.